StevetheGreek97/MDML/README.md

 The objective is to explore ML/AI models to predict the effect of mutations on EGFR as obtained from much shorter simulations, cutting down both time and produced data.

+Student:          Stylianos Mavrianos, s.mavrianos@st.hanze.nl <br>
+Supervisor:       Tsjerk Wassenaar,  t.a.wassenaar@pl.hanze.nl <br>
+Daily supervisor: Vilacha Madeira R Santos, j.f.vilacha@rug.nl <br>

 ## Research questions
 Questions that would be answer are:
     1. Is it possible to predict long term simulations from sort term ones?
     2. How short is short enough?

-Student:          Stylianos Mavrianos, s.mavrianos@st.hanze.nl
-Supervisor:       Tsjerk Wassenaar, t.a.wassenaar@pl.hanze.nl Daily supervisor: Vilacha Madeira R Santos, j.f.vilacha@rug.nl

 ## Requirements